 It’s a pandemic; these thoughts are normal.
 Aren’t they?

-As I was reviewing my own complicity in this immediate situation, I came upon some very long-submerged memories.
-Here I was, a 69 yo male with a history of heart issues (more on that in a bit), out in the desert amongst literally killer vegetation, clashing the loppers like they were matchsticks completely unaware of my own mortality and possible fragility.
+I was reviewing my own complicity in this immediate situation and I came upon some very long-submerged memories.
+Here I was, a 68 yo male with a history of heart issues (the latest tinkering with the muscle only a week before), out in the desert amongst literally killer vegetation, clashing the loppers like they were matchsticks completely unaware of my own mortality and possible fragility.
 But if I were not doing this, what?
 Lay about in an easy chair and leave others to do a lesser quality job that I would then fret over until I let them go and did it myself, again, anyway?
 Catch 22.
 Gotcha.

 While there were several things that struck me as notable about Ogden and Anita, one was their fighting; legendary, loud, and loquacious but we’ll get to that.
 The first thing I remember about them was Anita dying.
 March 25th, 1964.